2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

 Since only for $x=\bfA$ we have $\bfA\ot \bfA\cong \bfA$, so $[\bfA,\bfA]\cong \bfA$.
 Similarly, we can obtain $[\bfB,\bfB]\cong \bfA$, $[\bfC,\bfC]\cong \bfA\oplus \bfB\oplus \bfC$, $[\bfD,\bfD]\cong \bfA\oplus \bfC\oplus \bfF\oplus \bfG\oplus \bfH$, $[\bfE,\bfE]\cong \bfA\oplus \bfC\oplus \bfF\oplus \bfG\oplus \bfH$, $[\bfF,\bfF]\cong \bfA\oplus \bfB\oplus \bfF$, $[\bfG,\bfG]\cong \bfA\oplus \bfB\oplus \bfG$ and $[\bfH,\bfH]\cong \bfA\oplus \bfB\oplus \bfH$.
 They are all 1-Morita equivalent.

-We can use Arrow 5 to check the above calculations give the correct 1d condensable algebras.
+We can use \Ar{5} to check the above calculations give the correct 1d condensable algebras.
 By tensoring the canonical lagrangian algebras, i.e.:

 We see above 1-Morita equivalent condensable algebras appear as direct summands.
-Or to say, using this method, we can recognize 1d condensable algebras in the huge image of lagrangian algebras under the tensor functor.
+Or to say, using this method, 1d condensable algebras can be recognized in the huge image of lagrangian algebras under the tensor functor.